lowercasebtw/fabricskyboxes/docs/blend.md

 setShaderColor(RED,GREEN,BLUE,ALPHA);  // The `redAlphaEnabled`, `greenAlphaEnabled`, `blueAlphaEnabled`, and `alphaEnabled` values will determine whether the internal alpha state or a predetermined value of 1.0 will be used for the corresponding parameters.
 ```

-Note that unlike in normal OpenGL, FabricSkyboxes does not support enums.
+Note that unlike in normal OpenGL, Nuit does not support enums.
 You must specify an integer value.

 #### Example decorations blender